craftled/bordful/README.md

 - Verify your `AIRTABLE_ACCESS_TOKEN` and `AIRTABLE_BASE_ID` are correct in `.env`

 **Package installation not working?**
-- If using Bun: Make sure it's installed: run `bun --version`
-- If using npm: Make sure Node.js is installed: run `node --version`
+- Make sure Bun is installed: run `bun --version`
 - Navigate to the correct folder before running the command
 - On Windows, try running Command Prompt as Administrator